 The One-Line Summary

 Use Airbnb to find new places.
 Use the host's website to book the ones you trust.
-That's the whole strategy.

 Frequently Asked Questions